 3. Select functionality for eLearning website

-Let’s take a look at the core features of educational platforms.
+If you want to know how to build a website like Udemy, look closely at the core features of similar educational platforms.
 This functionality will help bring learning experience alive.

 - Search with autocomplete.
 Don’t make users look through an endless list of irrelevant options.
 Help them find the desired course with a predictive search function instead.

 - Filters.
 Allow students to choose classes based on different criteria.
 The most common of them are topic, subcategory, level, language, ratings, price, features, and duration.

 Below we can see multiple search filters offered by Udemy:

 - Recommendations.
 Create lists of trending courses and the most popular certificates.
 Highlight best selling authors and thought leaders.
 These recommendations will help learners discover exciting things.
 At the same time, new users will have a good place to start.